 A ‘Responsible Travel’ policy is already in place at Experience Travel Group, outlining the following commitments:

-- Encourage guests to fully explore the country, gain a genuine appreciation of the country and its people and foster cross cultural communication through knowledgeable pre-departure planning and organization of small group, tailor-made tours.
+- Encourage guests to explore the country fully, gain a genuine appreciation of the country and its people and foster cross-cultural communication through knowledgeable pre-departure planning and organisation of small group, tailor-made tours.

-- Ensure our guests are well informed travelers through the provision of comprehensive pre-departure information on tipping, begging, cultural norms etc., as well as an in-country welcome pack with information on major sites, activities, local eating, shopping and basic language.
+- Ensure our guests are well-informed travellers through the provision of comprehensive pre-departure information on tipping, begging, cultural norms etc., as well as an in-country welcome pack with information on major sights, activities, local eating, shopping and language.

 - Ensure wealth is spread around the community and not concentrated on small sections and interest groups by avoiding taking shopping/food commissions, doing our best to ensure drivers do not pressure guests to use particular shops where they can earn commissions, and encouraging a tipping policy to encourage excellent service and discourage over-reliance on commissions.